alzarai/badminton_lads/README.md

 It goes without saying that values close to 0.5 indicate a draw, values > 0.5 indicate more liklihood of a win and values < 0.5 indicate a probable loss.

+One function will be used to create the individual training player data, and then another will be used to generate the match (training) data

 (2) Training and Prediction.